JackTschetter/return-to-libc-and-ROP-attacks/README.md

 ### Reconnaissance of the victim

 The victim in this lab is a simple server named printf-server.
+As the name suggests it provides the service of formatting integers using the C library printf function.

 ### Non-ASLR return-to-libc attack